 The Honorable J. Patrick Brazil received a BS/BA degree from Rockhurst College, Kansas City, Missouri, in 1957.
 He received his law degree from Washburn University School of Law in 1962.
 Judge Brazil was a state district judge from 1972 until the appellate court appointment on December 11, 1985.
 He was appointed Chief Judge June 1, 1995, and served as Chief Judge until his retirement in January 2001.
 He continues to sit with the appellate courts as a Senior Judge.
-Brazil has been a member of the Kansas Judicial Council since 1993 and the Kansas Commission on Judicial Qualifications since 1985, including service as chairman from 1991 to 1994.
 He has served in the officer positions of the Kansas District Judges' Association, including president from 1980-1981.
 He was a member of the Advisory Committee of the Kansas Judicial Council for Civil and Criminal Pattern Instructions for Kansas and is currently a member of the KBA Bench/Bar Committee.
-He is a member of the Conference of Chief Judges in the American Bar Association.
 He served on the Kansas Continuing Legal Education Commission from its creation in 1985 to July 1, 1991.
 In 1994, he received one of six Outstanding Service Awards conferred by the Kansas Bar Association.
 He is a member of the Topeka South Rotary Club.
+Judge Brazil has been a member of the Kansas Commission on Judicial Qualifications since 1984, including service as chairman from 1991 to 1994.

 Bruce Buchanan, a lay member of the Commission, is vice president of Harris Enterprises, a media company based in Hutchinson.
 He received a bachelor's degree in journalism from Kansas State University in 1981.
 Following graduation, he worked as a reporter and editor at the Hutchinson News, then joined the Harris Group's management training program.
 In late 1984, he was named editor and publisher of the Parsons Sun.
 In 1990, he became editor and publisher of the Olathe Daily News.
 In 1996, he moved to Hutchinson as editor and publisher of The News.
 He became a director of Harris Enterprises in 1995 and assumed his current post in 1998.
-Buchanan is on the boards of the Kansas Cosmosphere Foundation, Hutchinson Hospital, United Way of Reno County, and Reno County Historical Society.
+Buchanan is on the boards of the Hutchinson Hospital and Reno County Historical Society.
 He is past president of the Kansas Press Association and served on the Kansas Justice Commission which conducted the Kansas Citizens Justice Initiative.
 Buchanan has been a member of the Commission since May 1999.

 Ray Call, a lay member of the Commission, retired December 31, 1995, as Executive Editor and editorial writer for The Emporia Gazette, where he was employed for more than forty years.
 He attended Coffeyville Junior College and Emporia State University and taught elementary school for three years before embarking on a career in journalism.
 Call is an Episcopalian and has served as Vestryman and Senior Warden.
-He and his wife moved from Emporia to Wichita in 1998.
 Call became a member of the Commission in October 1993.

 The Honorable Kathryn Carter, a district magistrate judge from Concordia, Kansas, received her B.A. from the University of Kansas in 1973 and her Juris Doctorate in 1986.
 She was a solo law practitioner in the Jamestown-Concordia area in 1986-87 before she became a district magistrate judge in 1987.
 Judge Carter is noted for her work assisting children and was a founding member of Cloud County Planning Council, a multi-agency coalition formed to address needs of at-risk children.
 Judge Carter was appointed to the District Magistrate Judges' Certification and Education Committee by the Kansas Supreme Court in 1994.
 She was recipient of the Kansas CASA Association's Award of Excellence in 1999.
-In that year, she also served on the Judicial Council Child in Need of Care Advisory Committee.
+She serves on the Judicial Council Child in Need of Care Advisory Committee.
 Judge Carter became a member of the Commission in January 1993.